proxmox/proxmox-backup/docs/introduction.rst

 ~~~~~~~~~~~

 Proxmox runs a public bug tracker at `<https://bugzilla.proxmox.com>`_.
 If an
 issue appears, file your report there.
-An issue can be a bug as well as a
+An issue can be a bug, as well as a
 request for a new feature or enhancement.
 The bug tracker helps to keep track
 of the issue and will send a notification once it has been solved.